Chinmai06/StudentTaskHub-Application/sprint3.md

 11. As a student, I want to view other students' profiles so that I can learn about potential collaborators.
 12. As a student, I want to leave feedback on completed tasks so that I can rate the quality of work done.
 13. As a student, I want to see feedback on tasks so that I can evaluate task quality before claiming.

 ---
+### Backend - New Features
+- **User Profiles**: Users can view and update their profile with full name, bio, major, year, and skills
+- **Task Feedback/Reviews**: Users can rate completed tasks (1-5 stars) and leave comments
+- **Auto-profile creation**: When a user registers, an empty profile is automatically created
+- **Cascade delete**: Deleting a task also removes all associated feedback
+- **New database tables**: Added `profiles` and `feedback` tables with foreign key constraints

+### Backend - New Unit Tests
+- 13 new unit tests for profile and feedback functionality
+- Total: 47+ backend unit tests

+### Integration
+- Frontend-backend integration via REST API and CORS middleware
+- Frontend calls backend API for all CRUD operations

+---